Italy's embattled PM Draghi visits Algeria for gas talks

-In a sign of the importance of the visit, the Italian delegation includes the foreign minister, interior minister, justice minister and ecological transition ministers.
-They’ll hold a day of talks, meet with Algerian President Abdelmadjid Tebboune and sign joint agreements.
+In a sign of the importance of the visit, the Italian delegation includes the foreign minister, interior minister, justice minister, ecological transition and family ministers.
+They were set to hold a day of talks, meet with Algerian President Abdelmadjid Tebboune and sign joint agreements.

 Amid concerns that payments for Russian gas and oil are funding President Vladimir Putin’s war, Europe is trying to cut its reliance on Russian natural gas imports and prepare for a potential Russian cutoff in reprisal for EU sanctions.